-Managers translate the firm's goals into the work of their function.
+Managers translate the firm's goals into the work of its function.
 They are measured according to how well their teams perform and meet defined key performance indicators (KPIs), and their success is based completely on the efforts and success of their team members.
-The role of a manager is one responsible for the work and results of others.
+The role of a manager is responsible for the work and results of others.
 As such, a great deal of the work of a manager focuses on building and supporting an effective team.

 It's All About the Team

 Effective managers operate with a clear view of their role in enabling the success and productivity of others.
 They strive to create an effective working environment where individuals are free to apply their skills in pursuit of departmental objectives.
 Today's manager is focused on building teams based on trust and shared values.
 The goal of the manager is to develop and support a team dedicated to high performance.
 A number of critical tasks in this process include: